What is the Apocrypha?

 I found out over the years that some of the students in my classes were from a Catholic background.
 I made the decision that this information on the Apocrypha is something both Protestants and Catholics should know and I decided to include going over it in the curriculum.

 At first when I taught on the Apocrypha I know I had a decidedly Protestant take on it.
 That was because I am Protestant and my library of reference books are Protestant skewed.
 I began looking into what Catholics have to say about the Apocrypha.
 In my classes when it comes to a difference between Protestants and Catholics (and there are some!)
 I try to be upfront and say this is what Protestants believe, this is what Catholics believe - and to be respectful of each other's beliefs.
 I try very hard to be Switzerland.
 Neutral.
-What I have found is that while there are a some differences in our beliefs and practices, on the essentials of the Christian faith we are united.
+What I have found is that while there are some differences in our beliefs and practices, we are united on the essentials of the Christian faith.

 The Apocrypha are books that were authored by the Jews mainly between about 300 B.C. and about 200 B.C.
 The Roman Catholic canon includes some of these writings.
 The Greek Orthodox canon includes more of these writings.
 The Slavonic Church includes even more.
 The Protestant's Old Testament canon does not include any of these writings.

 Protestants call these writings the apocrypha which is a Greek word which means "hidden" or "secret."

 Catholics call these writings deuterocanonical which means "added later."